-Brian Noland, Ph.D.Chancellor of the West Virginia Higher Education Policy Commission.
-Chairman of the West Virginia Higher Education Policy Commission and founding managing partner of Hendrickson and Long, PLLC.
+Brian Noland, Ph.D.
+Chancellor of the West Virginia Higher Education Policy Commission.
+David K. Hendrickson C hairman of the West Virginia Higher Education Policy Commission (And and and and and and and and and and a and founding managing partner of Hendrickson and Long, PLLC.
 Bruce Berry, M.D.
-Medical director at Colombo & Stuhr PLLC.
+Me dical director at Colo mbo & Stuhr PLLC.
 Ellen S. Cappellanti Partner and chair of Jackson Kelly's Business and Commercial Law Section.

-Matthew Ballard President of the Charleston Area Alliance and Chamber of Commerce, and board member of the Chemical Alliance Zone and MATRIC.
+Matthew Ballard President of the Charleston Area Alliance and Chamber of Commerce, 2m and board member of the Chemical Alliance Zone and MATRIC.
 W. Henry Harmon, Ph.D.
 President and CEO of Triana Energy.
 Charles Patton President and COO of Appalachian Power.

-Georgette George Director of Summit Financial Group Inc. and Summit Community Bank and President of Ridgeline, Inc.

-Paul L. Hill, Ph.D.
+Georgette George Director of Summit Financial Group Inc. and Summit Community Bank and President of Ridgeline, Inc. Paul L. Hill, Ph.D.
 Vice chancellor for Science and Research.